Nonlinear Odd Viscoelastic Effect

+\sect{Discussion and conclusion}We first highlight and discuss characteristic properties of NOVEs, which lie in the symmetry transformations of the nonlinear viscoelastic response tensors, the unique roles of quantum geometry underpinned by the Hilbert-space nonmetricity and three-state QGTs, and their dissipationless nature.

+The symmetry transformations of NOVEs account for the tensorial, as opposed to vectorial, nature of distortions and culminate in (i)~distinct sum rules for odd responses, (ii)~correspondences between normal and shear stress responses, and (iii)~symmetry selection rules for response coefficients and their contrast with electromagnetic analogs, see SM~\cite{SI}.
+The nonmetricity and three-state QGTs capture the intrinsic geometry of two-band and three-band viscoelastic tensor contributions, as exemplified by the flat-band limit.
+As such, these constitute geometric higher-order analogs of the Berry curvature in the linear Hall viscosity of incompressible quantum Hall fluids~\cite{Avron1995}.
+Further, analogously to the linear viscous Hall responses, NOVEs dissipate no energy upon actions of strains and shears, as we demonstrate in SM~\cite{SI}.

-It should be stressed that, unlike the linear odd viscoelasticity, the nonlinear viscoelastic effects realize a~unique interplay of two-state and three-state contributions.
-The vanishing of the three-band term under different symmetries reflects the chirality of the electronic ground state.
+We stress, however, that unlike the linear viscoelasticity, the nonlinear viscoelastic effects realize a~unique interplay of two-state and three-state contributions.
+In particular, the vanishing of the three-band term under different symmetries reflects the chirality of the electronic ground states supporting multiband NOVEs.
 These physical implications arise from the fact that the three-state tensors manifest in the skewness of the Wannier functions~\cite{Avdoshkin2025}.
-In particular, the three-band contribution $\eta^\mathrm{3-band}_{ij;kl,mn}$ is intrinsically three-dimensional, due to the symmetries of the three-state quantum geometric tensor $Q_{ijk}^{abc}$.
-Moreover, in this interpretation, we found that increasing the values of these quantum geometric tensors, and thus the skewness and chirality of the Wannier states, enables the strains and shears to couple more strongly, within a direct proportionality to the higher geometric tensors.
+Specifically, the three-band contribution $\eta^\mathrm{3\text{-band}}_{ij;kl,mn}$ is intrinsically three-dimensional, due to the symmetries of the three-state QGT, $Q_{ij;kl,mn}^{abc}$.
+Moreover, in this interpretation, we find that increasing the values of these QGTs, and thus the skewness~\cite{Avdoshkin2025} and chirality of the Wannier states, enables the distortions to couple more strongly, within a~direct proportionality to the higher geometric tensors.

-We further comment on the implementation of strain in both the theoretical and experimental contexts of nonlinear viscous effects.
-For second-order responses, the adapted Peierls gauge formalism for strains and stress tensors, $T_{ij} = \partial H /\partial{w_{ij}} = -k_i\partial H /\partial{k_{j}}$~\cite{Shapourian2015, Hirsbrunner2024} is justified.
-This follows from the fact that $T_{ij}$ evaluated at $w_{ij}=0$ allows to neglect the higher Hamiltonian derivatives proportional to $w_{ab} w_{cd}$ (see SM~\cite{SI}).
-In this context, we note that the higher-order derivative terms survive in the $w_{ab} \rightarrow 0$ limit, analogously to the nonlinear electromagnetic responses.
-However, for third-order nonlinear viscoelastic effects, which are beyond the scope of this work, this approximation would not suffice to capture the viscoelastic phenomenology correctly.
-We further note that the vanishing of $\eta_{ij;kl,mn}$ under different symmetries follows directly from the representation theory of higher-rank tensors, independently of the approximations used.